 Psychologists are mental health professionals who can provide social skills training and behavior modification therapy.
-A doctoral degree in psychology is usually required to enter private practice.
-Psychologists do not have medical degrees and are not qualified to prescribe medication.
-If a psychologist determines that medication is necessary, they can refer you to a doctor who can issue a prescription.
+Psychologists have a doctoral degree in psychology.
+Psychologists don’t have a medical degree and are not qualified to prescribe medication.
+If a psychologist believes medication is necessary, they can refer you to a doctor who can issue a prescription.

 Social workers are professionals who focus specifically on helping people cope with issues in their everyday lives.
-A social worker may observe your child in order to document mood swings and behavior patterns, and then work with you and your child to make changes that will help your child be more successful in social situations.
+A social worker may observe your child in order to document mood swings and behavior patterns.
+They’ll then work with you and your child to make changes that will help your child be more successful in social situations.

 The first step is to call your health insurance company to find out which services are covered and whether they have a list of mental health specialists in your area who are in-network.
-With that information, you can then ask your doctor or your child’s pediatrician for a referral.
+You can then ask your doctor or your child’s pediatrician for a referral.

-Once you have a few recommendations, call each specialist and ask questions about their practice.
+Once you have some recommendations, call each specialist and ask questions about their practice.
 These may include how much experience they have treating ADHD, which methods they use to treat ADHD, and how easy it is to make appointments.
 You might need to try out a few different therapists before you find someone you can trust and talk with openly.
 If you or your child starts to see one specialist and you decide that it’s not working, you can always try another.